edgedb/easy-edgedb/README.md

   },
 ```

 Close!
-Now we just need to let EdgeDB know that we want to display the `name` property of the `City` type.
-To do that, we add a colon and then put `name` inside curly brackets - same as with any other `SELECT`.
+Now we just need to let EdgeDB know that we want to see the `name` property of the `City` type.
+To do that, we add a colon and then put `name` inside curly brackets.

 ```
 select Person {